Bluehost Web Hosting Help

 MySQL Repair / Optimize Tables in phpMyAdmin

-A guide on renaming the tables inside of your database using phpMyAdmin (updated 773 days ago)
+Instructions on deleting tables from your database using phpMyAdmin (updated 830 days ago)